Markup & Discount Calculator

 Implied Percentage

-The percent increase and percent off are percent change calculations.
-And they have been presented above in a traditional way.
-For a percentage increase start with a net amount and increase it by a given percent or amount to find the gross amount.
-We can say the same about the percentage off example.
-We started with a gross amount and deducted either an amount or a percentage.
+Percent increase and percent off are both percentage change calculations.
+The examples above use the traditional approach.
+For a percentage increase, you begin with a net amount and increase it by a percentage or an amount to get the gross amount.
+For a percentage off, you start with a gross amount and subtract either a percentage or an amount.

 What does this mean?

-Take a percent increase calculation.
-Rather than provide a "Net Amount" and "Amount Added/Subtracted", the user can provide the "Gross Amount" instead of the "Net Amount" and the calculator will still calculate the "Percent Increase (markup)."
+Consider a percentage increase.
+Instead of providing a “Net Amount” and an “Amount Added/Subtracted,” you may enter the “Gross Amount” in place of the “Net Amount,” and the calculator will still compute the “Percent Increase (markup).”

-Well, there are several uses for being able to calculate a percent change from the reverse of the traditional perspective.
+This capability allows you to calculate a percent change from the reverse of the usual direction.

-If, for example, you are someone who purchases items for resale and you want to make a 30% markup, start by entering the "Gross Amount," say $49.95, and the "Percent Increase (markup)" 30%.
-The calculator will calculate the price you have to purchase the product for to make your markup.
+For example, if you buy items for resale and want a 30% markup, enter the “Gross Amount,” such as $49.95, and the “Percent Increase (markup)” of 30%.
+The calculator will determine the maximum price you can pay and still achieve the desired markup.

 Markup & Discount Calculator Help

-In some businesses, accountants and other managers have to simultaneously work with both markups (cost or net amount plus a percentage) and discounts or mark-downs (a total or gross amount less a percentage).
-The five values you see can be either a user input or a calculated result.
-This calculator allows you to calculate three values by entering just two values.
+In many businesses, accountants and managers must work with both markups (net amount plus a percentage) and discounts (gross amount minus a percentage).
+Each of the five values can be either a user input or a calculated result.
+This calculator lets you compute three values by entering only two values.

-Either Net Amount is the amount before adding the markup, or it is the amount after calculating the discount.
+The Net Amount is either the amount before applying a markup or the amount after applying a discount.

-Markup percentage is the percentage added to the net amount. $100 plus a 5.0% markup results in a Gross Amount of $105.
+The Markup Percentage is the percentage added to the net amount.
+For example, $100 plus a 5% markup results in a Gross Amount of $105.

-The Amount is $5.00, that is the difference between the Net Amount and the Gross Amount.
+The Amount is $5.00.
+It is the difference between the Net Amount and the Gross Amount.

-Example 3: You can use the calculator to calculate the net purchase amount, assuming a known markup.
-If you can sell an item for $75 and you want to make a 30% markup, what price do you have to pay for the item?
-Enter $75.00 for "gross amount" and 30% for the "markup percent".
-You have to buy at $57.69.
-The profit (or difference) is $17.31, and the markdown percent is 23.08%.
-You can use this to calculate the buy-to-cover price for a short position if you cover base on a profit goal.
+Example 3: You can also calculate the net purchase price given a target markup.
+If you can sell an item for $75 and want a 30% markup, what purchase price meets that goal?
+Enter $75.00 for “Gross Amount” and 30% for “Markup Percentage.”
+The required purchase price is $57.69.
+The profit (difference) is $17.31, and the discount percentage is 23.08%.
+You may also use this approach to calculate a buy-to-cover price for a short position based on a profit target.

 Comments, suggestions & questions welcomed...